 G2.
-Number of credits per term a student can take for the stated full-time tuition

-3 minimum 5 maximum
+Number of credits per term a student can take for the stated full-time tuition 3 minimum 5 maximum G3.

-No

-Yes

-G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+Yes No G4.
+Do tuition and fees vary by undergraduate instructional program?
+Yes No If yes, what percentage of full-time undergraduates pay more than the tuition and fees re- eported in G1?